ZhasminHovhannisyan/Reinforcement-Learning/README.md

 ## Overview

-This repository contains a collection of projects and implementations developed as part of the Reinforcement Learning (RL) course at National Polytechnic University of Armenia (NPUA) during the Spring semester of the 2024/2025 academic year.
+This repository contains a collection of projects and implementations developed as part of the Reinforcement Learning (RL) course at National Polytechnic University of Armenia (NPUA) during the Spring semester of the 2024/25, as well as Autumn semester of 2025/26 academic years.
 The projects focus on applying RL algorithms to solve classic problems, such as training agents to play games or optimizing decision-making in simulated environments.

 ---